"Knowing how to use the bell curve is more important than knowing the law."- Pete Wright

 Be sure to do the homework assignments at the end of both chapters.

-Review the CD-ROM again.
-You can review and replay the training program, study the bell curve and graphs as often as you like.
+Review the training program again.
+You can review and replay the multimedia program, study the bell curve and graphs as often as you like.

 Practice until you get a perfect score.